 Domestic Violence and Restraining Orders

-A Monmouth County New Jersey Domestic Violence and Restraining Orders Lawyer Who Can Assist You
+A Monmouth County New Jersey Domestic Violence and Restraining Orders Lawyer Who Can Assist You Anywhere in New Jersey, Clifford E. Lazzaro, P.C.

 If you live in Monmouth County and need a restraining order or are fighting a restraining order, Clifford E. Lazzaro is a knowledgeable and experienced domestic violence attorney who can help you with your case.
 Being either the victim of domestic violence who needs a restraining order in Monmouth County or the accused perpetrator of domestic violence is a stressful situation.
 Clifford E. Lazzaro has fought to obtain restraining orders for victims and, in other cases, defended the accused and succeeded in having restraining order cases dismissed.
 He represents clients throughout Monmouth County including in Asbury Park, Colts Neck, Deal, Eatontown, Englishtown, Holmdel, Howell, Jackson, Manalapan, Morganville, New Egypt.
 Contact Clifford E. Lazzaro, P.C. now for immediate assistance at 732-866-1600.